Boris Karloff: Adoption of stage name

 Pratt began appearing in theatrical performances in Canada in 1911.
-He was present in Regina, Saskatchewan in June 1912, the day the Regina Cyclone destroyed much of the city.
+He was present in Regina, Saskatchewan, in June 1912, the day the Regina Cyclone destroyed much of the city.
 The theatre group he was with gave a benefit performance that night at the Regina Theatre to assist in relief efforts.
 The next week, appearing in Saskatoon, they donated half of the receipts from their performances to Regina relief.

 During this period, he chose Boris Karloff as his stage name.
 Karloff always said he chose the first name "Boris" simply because it sounded foreign and exotic, and that "Karloff" was a family name.
 Karloff's daughter, Sara, publicly denied any knowledge of Slavic forebears, "Karloff" or otherwise.
 It has been speculated by film historians that he took the stage name from a mad scientist character named "Boris Karlov" in the novel The Drums of Jeopardy by Harold MacGrath, but the novel was not published until 1920, at least eight years after Karloff had been using the name on stage and in films.
 (Warner Oland played "Boris Karlov" in a film version in 1931.)
 Another possible influence was thought to be a character in the Edgar Rice Burroughs fantasy novel The Rider, which features a "Prince Boris of Karlova", but, because the novel was not published until 1915, the influence may be backward, that Burroughs saw Karloff in a play and adapted the name for the character.

 One reason for the name change was to prevent embarrassment to the Pratt family.
-Whether or not his brothers (all dignified members of the British Foreign Service) actually considered young William the "black sheep of the family" for having become an actor, Karloff apparently worried they felt that way.
-He did not reunite with his family until he returned to Britain to make The Ghoul (1933), extremely worried that his siblings would disapprove of his new, macabre claim to world fame.
+Whether or not his brothers, all dignified members of the Indian Civil Service or His Majesty's Diplomatic Service, actually considered young William the "black sheep of the family" for having become an actor, Karloff worried they felt that way.
+He did not reunite with his brothers until he returned to Britain to make The Ghoul (1933), worried that they would disapprove of his new, macabre claim to world fame.
 Instead, his brothers jostled for position around him and happily posed for publicity photographs upon their reunion with him.
-After the photo was taken, Karloff's brothers immediately started asking about getting a copy of their own.
+After the photo was taken, the brothers immediately started asking about getting copies of their own.
 The story of the photo became one of Karloff's favorites.